samuelbelko/blog/posts/BayesianOptimization.md

 ### AbstractBayesianOptimization.jl

 This package formulates a prototypical BO algorithm using abstract building blocks.
-Currently it supports gradient free optimization only.
+Currently it only supports gradient free optimization.

 In principle, up to some details, it implements the following loop